yoonmoonsick/dnd2024/README.md

 - Level 3: Polar Strike
   - When you hit a creature with an attack roll using a weapon, you can cause the target to take an extra 1d4 Cold damage.
 - Level 3: Hunter's Rime
   - Ice rimes you and your prey, protecting you and slowing them.
-When you cast Hunter’s Mark, you gain Temporary Hit Points equal to 1d10 plus your Ranger level.
-Additionally, while a creature is marked by your Hunter’s Mark, it can’t take the Disengage action.
+When you cast Hunter's Mark, you gain Temporary Hit Points equal to 1d10 plus your Ranger level.
+Additionally, while a creature is marked by your Hunter's Mark, it can't take the Disengage action.
 - Level 7: Fortifying Soul ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Resources/1_Normal_48/FortifyingSoul.png?raw=true)
   - You choose a creature.
 The chosen creature gains temporary hit points equal to 1d10 plus your Ranger level and becomes immune to the Frightened condition for 1 minute.
 You can use this a number of times equal to your Wisdom modifier (minimum once), regaining all uses after a Long Rest.
 - Level 11: Chilling Retribution ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Resources/1_Normal_48/ChillingRetribution.png?raw=true)